Introduction to React Native Layout

 Output:

-Now that we have an idea of how flex works, we will move over to justifycontent.
-The code snippet is below and note that the only thing we will be changing is the justifyContent value.
+Now that we know how flex works, we will move over to justifycontent.
+The code snippet is below, and note that the only thing we will be changing is the justifyContent value.

 Code: